Updated August 13, 2025

 Tikal Sunrise Tour or Sunset Tour?

-The ideal time to visit Tikal would be at six am, right when the national park opens.
 I would recommend skipping the Tikal sunrise tour, it isn’t worth the extra entrance fee and waking up so early.
-Around ten-thirty or eleven, take a break when the park starts to get crowded.
+Instead, get to Tikal at six am when the National Park opens and then leave around ten-thirty or eleven.
+Take a break when the park starts to get crowded and head back into the National Park in the evening.

 Love it?
 Pin it